matburton/mega-processor/Assembler/Core/README.md

 ### `Reference`

-Acts much like a label in traditional assembly, but it lexically scoped within this program.
+Acts much like a label in a traditional assembler, but is lexically scoped within this program.
 Can be created with `new` or with `.DeclareReference` or inline with some extension methods.
 You must call `.DefineReference`, or an extension that makes that call, once for each reference you use.